COLA-Laboratory/icse2020/README.md

 + Run `code\optALL.py` to evaluate the impact of parameter optimization on both transfer learning and classifier in CPDP simultaneously.
 + Run `code\optSEQ.py` to evaluate the impact of parameter optimization in a sequential manner, i.e., optimising the parameters of transfer learning before those of the classifier.

-## scalability
+## Further developments

 > If you want to investigate more combinations (transfer learning algorithms + classification algorithms), please modify the following parts of code.

-1. Add your transfer learning algorithms into `code\Algorithms\domainAdaptation.py`
+1. Add new transfer learning algorithms into `code\Algorithms\domainAdaptation.py`
-2. Add your classification algorithms into `code\Algorithms\Classifier.py`
+2. Add new classification algorithms into `code\Algorithms\Classifier.py`
 3. Modify the call format in `code\Alogrithms\Framework.py`

 ## Contact